3000kyalos/3000kyalos/README.md

 - 👋 Hi, I’m Brian, with a y in Kyalo
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning C Programming
+- 🌱 I’m currently learning Higher Level Programming
 - 💞️ I’m looking for an Internship
-- 📫 How to reach me bikaloryan@gmail.com
+- 📫 How to reach me 3000brians@gmail.com

 <!---
 3000kyalos/3000kyalos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.